miklosme/papers/src/app/home.md

+# Daily Digest (January 22, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of multi-agent pathfinding.
+Researchers have developed a method to [compute multiple agent prioritizations simultaneously](https://papers.miklos.dev/2501.10781), potentially revolutionizing how we handle complex coordination scenarios.
+This could be a massive boost for LLM-based multi-agent systems dealing with resource constraints and intricate dependencies.

+But wait, there's more!
+Ever worried about your AI agents going rogue?
+A new approach is tackling that head-on by [integrating safety considerations into multi-agent reinforcement learning](https://papers.miklos.dev/2501.12061).
+This clever technique uses a barrier function-based loss to keep agents in check, potentially paving the way for more robust and trustworthy AI systems.

+Now, let's shift gears to the world of quantum computing.
+Researchers are harnessing its power to [optimize disaster recovery efforts](https://papers.miklos.dev/2501.11197), with a focus on equitable resource allocation.
+While not directly using LLMs, this work highlights the potential for quantum-inspired optimization in complex multi-agent scenarios.

+Speaking of optimization, a groundbreaking algorithm called [Experience-replay Innovative Dynamics (ERID)](https://papers.miklos.dev/2501.12199) is shaking up the world of multi-agent reinforcement learning.
+By leveraging alternative dynamics and experience replay, ERID offers improved convergence in dynamic environments – a potential game-changer for adaptive LLM-based systems.

+For the visual learners out there, [PlotEdit](https://papers.miklos.dev/2501.11233) is making waves by enabling natural language editing of PDF charts.
+This multi-agent LLM system demonstrates the power of specialized agents working in harmony, a concept with broad implications for complex task solving.

+On the security front, a [study on the transferability of adversarial attacks](https://papers.miklos.dev/2501.12275) raises important questions about the vulnerabilities of shared model architectures.
+This serves as a stark reminder of the need for robust security measures in multi-agent LLM systems.

+Diving into game theory, researchers are exploring [zero-determinant strategies in continuous games](https://papers.miklos.dev/2501.11219), offering new insights into payoff control that could inform the design of strategic LLM agents.

+Looking to the future of AI in digital markets, a [comprehensive analysis](https://papers.miklos.dev/2501.10388) outlines the infrastructure changes needed for AI agents to participate as autonomous economic actors.
+This forward-thinking work could reshape how we think about AI integration in complex systems.

+For those working on distributed learning, a [novel multi-task federated learning scheme for UAVs](https://papers.miklos.dev/2501.10644) offers valuable insights into efficient knowledge sharing and resource allocation – concepts highly relevant to coordinating multiple LLM agents.

+Finally, two papers tackle scalability in multi-agent systems.
+The first introduces [GTDE (Grouped Training with Decentralized Execution)](https://papers.miklos.dev/2501.10367), a paradigm designed to improve performance in large-scale scenarios.
+The second proposes [using graph coloring to optimize multi-agent planning](https://papers.miklos.dev/2501.10812), potentially speeding up complex coordination tasks.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of what's possible in the world of AI!

 # Daily Digest (January 20, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a game-changer in the world of [multi-agent reinforcement learning](https://papers.miklos.dev/2501.10116).
 Imagine a team of AI agents working together with the finesse of a well-oiled machine, all thanks to a groundbreaking approach called GAWM.
 This isn't just another incremental step - it's a leap forward in how our digital minions understand and interact with complex environments.